bbauska/Coursera-Bootstrap/readme.md

 Now for the table itself, notice how I have applied two classes.

-One is the table class, so this is overriding the default table rendering on browsers by providing Bootstrap\'s own classes.
+One is the table class, so this is overriding the default table rendering on browsers by providing Bootstrap&apos;s own classes.

 And the second one says table-striped.